kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 in the sky.
 Therefore we consider the position of the galactic pole as a FK4 position corrected for E-terms (i.e. FK4-NO-E) and apply transformations only to FK4 positions corrected for E-terms (i.e. we transform from and to the FK4-NO-E system).
-According to Blaauw (private communications 2008) the precision in the determination of the position of the galactic pole did not justify the effort to bother about E-terms.
+According to Blaauw (private communication 2008) the precision in the determination of the position of the galactic pole did not justify the effort to bother about E-terms.
 So if we define the position of the Galactic pole to be in FK4-NO-E coordinates, we don't change the original definition.